appliedbinf/el_gato/docs/reporting_module.md

 # Reporting Module

-We provide a script that generates a PDF report of each el_gato run using the report.json file generated in the output folder for each sample.
-Nextflow generates this report by default, but you must run it manually if you run el_gato for individual samples.
-You can generate a report for one or more samples, including assembly, and read reports.
+We provide a script that generates a PDF report for each el_gato run using the report.json file located in the output folder for each sample.
+You can generate reports for one or more samples, including assembly, and review the results.

 * [Dependencies](#dependencies)
 * [Usage](#usage)